LuukG137/ToggleDebug/README.md

 ## Initializing timers

 Timed debugging messages need a timer instance.
-These can be initialized after including the library Timers are used for the TDEBUG_PRINT and TDEBUG_PRINTMEM functions.
+These can be initialized after including the library.
+Timers are used for the TDEBUG_PRINT and TDEBUG_PRINTMEM functions.

 ```cpp